-

 Is there any maximum time period for negotiations or due diligence?

 There is no statutory maximum time period for negotiations or due diligence in the Netherlands.
-In practice, however, the target company and potential acquirer will want to finalize the negotiations as soon as reasonably possible, to prevent any leaks that may change the dynamics of the negotiations.
+In practice, however, the target company and potential acquirer will want to finalize the negotiations as soon as reasonably possible to prevent any leaks that may change the dynamics of the negotiations.
+The duration of negotiations and due diligence can vary significantly depending on the deal dynamics, ranging from weeks to months.

-Additionally, the Dutch Financial Supervision Act and the Dutch Takeover Decree regulate public offer processes and impose certain deadlines and obligations on the offeror and the target company, such as (i) the offeror being required to make a public announcement within four weeks of the announcement of the public offer, stating whether the offeror will submit the offer memorandum to the AFM for approval; and (ii) the offeror being required to make the public offer, within six business days after the offer memorandum was approved, by making the offer memorandum generally available.
+Additionally, the Dutch Financial Supervision Act and the Dutch Takeover Decree regulate public offer processes and impose certain deadlines and obligations on the offeror and the target company (as also referred to under Question 18).
+These include: (i) the offeror being required to make a public announcement within four weeks of the announcement of the public offer, stating whether the offeror will submit the offer memorandum to the AFM for approval, (ii) the offeror being required to submit the draft offer memorandum to the AFM for approval within 12 weeks of the announcement of the public offer, and (iii) the offeror being required to make the public offer, within six business days after the offer memorandum was approved, by making the offer memorandum generally available.

 -